tedneward/Azgaarnoth/Conditions/BloodMagicAilments.md

 **Possessed Blood.** Any event that causes it great stress -- including entering combat, taking damage, experiencing fear, or having a nightmare -- forces the creature to roll a d6.
 On a roll of 5 or 6, it becomes incapacitated for 1 minute and falls prone, shaking and spasming for the duration.

-**Dire Hemophilia.** It can't regain hit points by spending hit dice or finishing a long rest, and while it is missing hit points, it loses l hit point from internal blood loss every 1d6 hours.
+**Dire Hemophilia.** It can't regain hit points by spending hit dice or finishing a long rest, and while it is missing hit points, it loses 1 hit point from internal blood loss every 1d6 hours.